SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-Shresth.md

 Time is a central concept in lots of sub-modules within SunPy and at present, SunPy uses `datetime.datetime` objects for representing time.
 This works fairly well except that `datetime.datetime` has numerous shortcomings when used in the domain of astronomy such as

-* Firstly,  `datetime.datetime` doesn’t have a notion of leap seconds.
+* Firstly,  `datetime.datetime` doesn't have a notion of leap seconds.
 This results in the loss of precision (as reported in issue [https://github.com/sunpy/sunpy/issues/993](https://github.com/sunpy/sunpy/issues/993)).

 * Secondly,  `datetime.datetime` works at local time while solar physicists may need to work with more FITS compliant time formats such as TAI, TDB, TT, UT1 etc.  This problem can be solved by transitioning to the Time object in AstroPy.
-It provides a much powerful representation of Time as it supports various Time Formats,  Time scales and efficient interconversion between them using the ERFA’s python wrapper.
+It provides a much powerful representation of Time as it supports various Time Formats,  Time scales and efficient interconversion between them using the ERFA's python wrapper.

-* Another reason is that, some time scales are sensitive to observer’s location (such as TDB scale) and require an EarthLocation object (or a tuple which can instantiate one) to be passed along so as to define them.
-This isn’t possible at all with  `datetime.datetime` but is supported in  `astropy.time.Time`.
+* Another reason is that, some time scales are sensitive to observer's location (such as TDB scale) and require an EarthLocation object (or a tuple which can instantiate one) to be passed along so as to define them.
+This isn't possible at all with  `datetime.datetime` but is supported in  `astropy.time.Time`.

 * There is a support of different Time formats in  `astropy.time.Time` such as jd, mjd, unix, cxcsec which can provide diverse forms of representations of the internal time keeping machinery.